 - Succumb to analysis paralysis.
 We don’t know if we are down and out for two weeks or two years – so leave a couple of your people crunching on scenarios and focus most of your energy on facing outward leadership.

 Seize the day: We will look back on life before COVID-19 and after COVID-19.
 We recommend that companies and industry employees give back out there.
 We recommend that you invest in social capital.
-Just like last week, you have an unprecedented opportunity to mitigate future social risk by investing in your community relationships.
+You have an unprecedented opportunity to mitigate future social risk by investing in your community relationships.
 Our thoughts for you:

 - If you haven’t started, it’s not too late.
 We will be in a state of isolated, suspended animation for at least the next month.